Jupter1/MMM-Slack/README.md

 - Removed Emoji support.
 - Removed brackets '[]' from Username.
 - Added Timestamp.
 It will display as username @hh:mm.
 - Added variables for a refresh interval and a display-time: Module displays the last message of each user for a given amount of time.
-When the module updates, the message is updated to the next message wich is from a different author.
+When the module updates, the message is updated to the next message wich is from a different user.
 If no message younger than the displayTime exists, the module will hide itself.
 - added variable to prevent an immediate refresh when a new message arrives.
 See table below for configuration options.